Thursday, May 29, 2014

 Disclaimer: I have never been to Kansas City.
 Much of this information is taken from the Royals’ own website, and therefore I believe it to be reliable.

 Before You Go.
 Check the Kansas City Star website for the weather forecast before you go.
-The Friday and Saturday games will be at night, while the Sunday game will be an afternoon start.
-K.C. can get really hot in the summer, and early May is close enough to summer for you to remember to keep hydrated.
+(The rival Kansas City Times stopped publishing in 1990.)
+The Friday, Saturday and Monday games will be at night, while the Sunday game will be an afternoon start.
+K.C. can get really hot in the summer, and early June is close enough to summer for you to remember to keep hydrated.
 If you’re going for more than just a single game, be sure not to spend too much time outside, aside from the games themselves.

 Getting There.
-Kansas City's Crown Center is 1,194 road miles from New York's Times Square, and 1,190 miles from Yankee Stadium to Kauffman Stadium.
+Kansas City's Crown Center is 1,194 road miles from New York's Times Square, and it's 1,190 miles from Yankee Stadium to Kauffman Stadium.
 Knowing this, your first reaction is going to be to fly out there.
-Round-trip, while changing planes in Chicago, can be under $700 round-trip.
+Round-trip, while changing planes in Chicago, can be just over $600 round-trip.
 If you want non-stop, it’ll cost more than twice that, even if you order early.
 When you do get there, the 129 bus takes you from Kansas City International Airport to downtown in under an hour, so that’s convenient.

 Bus?
 Not a good idea.
-Greyhound runs 6 buses a day between Port Authority and Kansas City, and only 2 of them are without changes in Pennsylvania (possibly in Philadelphia, possibly in, yes, Harrisburg).
-The total time is about 29 hours, and costs $340 round-trip.
+Greyhound runs 6 buses a day between Port Authority and Kansas City, and only 2 of them are without changes in Pennsylvania (possibly in Philadelphia, possibly in Harrisburg).
+The total time is about 29 hours, and costs $332 round-trip.
 The Greyhound terminal is at 1101 Troost Avenue, at E. 11th Street.
 Number 25 bus to downtown.

 Train?
-Amtrak will make you change trains in Chicago, from their Union Station to K.C. on the Southwest Chief – the modern version of the Santa Fe Railroad’s Chicago-to-Los Angeles “Super Chief,” the train that, along with his Cherokee heritage, gave 1950s Yankee pitcher Allier Reynolds his nickname.
-Problem is, the Southwest Chief arrives in K.C. at 10:11 PM, meaning unless you leave New York on Wednesday, you’ll miss the Friday night game.
-And we’re talking round trip of $400 even.
+Amtrak will make you change trains in Chicago, from their Union Station to K.C. on the Southwest Chief – the modern version of the Santa Fe Railroad’s Chicago-to-Los Angeles “Super Chief,” the train that, along with his Cherokee heritage, gave 1950s Yankee pitcher Allie Reynolds his nickname.
+Problem is, the Southwest Chief arrives in K.C. at 10:11 PM, meaning you would need to leave New York on Wednesday to get there last Thursday night, in order to attend the entire series.
+And we’re talking round trip fare of $654.
 But if you want to try it, Union Station is at Pershing Road and Main Street.
 Take the MAX bus to get downtown.